clauds-clauds/ai-dungeon-ui/README.md

 ### Major New Features:

-1. `Traveller:` a new system which tracks which locations you go through, showcasing the graphics for them plus playing _optional_ ambient sound effects.
+1. `Traveller:` a new system which tracks which locations you go through, showcasing the graphics for them.

 2. `Image Generation:` generate and prompts images directly from within the editor!
 No longer do you have to scour the internet, draw your own, or resort to other _legal_ measures.
 You can now simply prompt what you want to see and instantly load it as a graphic.